 - A full planning application that has more than five objections.

 - A Member requests an application to go to the Planning and Regulatory Committee.

 Letters from the public are also available for members of the Planning and Regulatory Committee to read if they wish.

 Planning and Regulatory Committee papers are available five working days before the meeting.
 The Planning and Regulatory Committee meetings are normally held in the Ashcombe Suite at County Hall, Kingston upon Thames.
 The meetings are open to the public.
 Fire and safety considerations determine the number of people who can attend meetings, so when a proposal attracts considerable interest alternative arrangements have to be made to accommodate those wishing to listen to the proceedings.

 Having your say

 You can have your say to the Planning and Regulatory Committee if you have made a representation on an application that is going to the committee.
 Details can be found in our "Have your say - speaking at Committee" leaflet.
-This leaflet is given to all those who write making representations on an application whether by letter, email or using our online form (and provide a full postal address).
-You can download a the leaflet, request by calling us on 03456 009 009 or email email@example.com
+This leaflet is given to all those who write making representations on an application whether by letter, email or using our online register (and provide a full postal address).
+You can also request it by calling us on 03456 009 009 or email email@example.com

 Secretary of State